CCTVal/RGE-double-target/PVs.md

-# Process variables
+# Solid Target Movement

 This document list all process variables used for Jefferson Lab's hall B Solid Target movement system on Run Group E Double Target Experiment.
+An additional set of PVs is used for temperature control.

 Every PV has the prefix ``CCTVAL_DT_PMD301:``, so a PV complete name would look, for example, like this: ``CCTVAL_DT_PMD301:SHOULD-STOP``.